 Meaning: the holder or supporter

 Darius the Mede (Dan.
 11:1), “the son of Ahasuerus, of the seed of the Medes” (9:1).
-On the death of Belshazzar the Chaldean he “received the kingdom” of Babylon as viceroy from Cyrus.
+On the death of Belshazzar the Chaldean he “received the kingdom” of Babylon as governor from Cyrus.
 During his brief reign (B.C.
 538-536) Daniel was promoted to the highest dignity (Dan.
-6:1, 2); but on account of the malice of his enemies he was cast into the den of lions.
+6:1-2); but on account of the malice of his enemies he was cast into the den of lions.
 After his miraculous escape, a decree was issued by Darius enjoining “reverence for the God of Daniel” (6:26).

 The enemies of the Jews lost no time in bringing the matter under the notice of Darius, who caused search to be made for the decree of Cyrus.
 It was not found at Babylon, but at Achmetha (Ezra 6:2); and Darius forthwith issued a new decree, giving the Jews full liberty to prosecute their work, at the same time requiring the Syrian satrap and his subordinates to give them all needed help.
 It was with the army of this king that the Greeks fought the famous battle of Marathon (B.C.
 490).

 Darius the Persian (Neh.
-12:22) was probably the Darius II.
-(Ochus or Nothus) of profane history, the son of Artaxerxes Longimanus, who was the son and successor of Ahasuerus (Xerxes).
+12:22) was probably the Darius II (Ochus or Nothus) of profane history, the son of Artaxerxes Longimanus, who was the son and successor of Ahasuerus (Xerxes).
 There are some, however, who think that the king here meant was Darius III (Codomannus), the antagonist of Alexander the Great (B.C.
 336-331).